opencord/bbsim/docs/source/index.rst

            Number of PON ports per OLT device to be emulated (default 1) -s_tag int
            S-Tag value (default 900)
+     -enableEvents
+           Set this flag for publishing BBSim events on configured kafkaAddress -kafkaAddress string
+           IP:Port for kafka, used only when bbsimEvents flag is set (default ":9092")

 ``BBSim`` also looks for a configuration file in ``configs/bbsim.yaml`` from which it reads a number of default settings.
 The command line options listed